-- Ginninderry Residential Battery Trial exploring the DM capabilities of smart residential battery systems in managing local network constraints in this fully electric, 100% solar uptake greenfield developments - Molonglo RIT-D a greenfield development where load is rapidly approaching network capacity and a battery energy storage system has been assessed as a credible option as a result of the RIT-D process - DER Integration and Automation Program investigating and testing options to effectively integrate DER into the energy system and enabling customer utilisation of DER to their full potential
+- Ginninderry Residential Battery Trial exploring the DM capabilities of smart residential battery systems in managing local network constraints in this fully electric, 100% solar uptake greenfield developments - Molonglo RIT-D a greenfield development where load is rapidly approaching network capacity and a battery energy storage system has been assessed as a credible option as a result of the RIT-D process - DER Integration and Automation Project - investigating and testing options to effectively integrate DER into the energy system and enabling consumer utilisation of DER to their full potential - Peak Demand Tariffs Peak demand tariffs were introduced as the default option for customers with smart meters in December 2017.
+Uptake has been monitored and will be analysed for resulting DM effects. - Tariff Trials As the uptake of battery technology (both residential and largescale) increases, these trials aim to explore the suitability of highly cost reflective tariffs for customers with batteries and modern energy technologies.
+The tariffs are designed to provide energy customers who have batteries with sharper pricing signals, and the opportunity to better manage their load on the network and their network bill.
+This includes sending customers a price signal about the costs of importing and exporting energy at peak and non-peak times and incentivising efficient use of the distribution network.
+This has the potential to improve network utilisation and allow for the efficient integration of DERs, as battery technology becomes more widespread.